Engineering extreme biology to

 But enzymes are fragile.

 Enzymes make all the chemicals of life.
 They make the cotton and silk in our clothes, the wood in our homes, and the colors in flowers.
 But like flowers, enzymes are fragile.
-While enzymes offer a path to making chemicals sustainably, they are often too expensive to use at industrial scale because of their expense to manufacture and fragility.
+While enzymes offer a path to making chemicals sustainably, they are often too expensive to use at industrial scale because of their expense to manufacture and their innate fragility.

 An entirely new approach to designing and scaling enzymes